 Feast of the Holy Family Reflection

 Blood is thicker than water is often used as a reminder that family bonds are more important than temporary relationships with friends and the world out there.
-When we say that “blood is thicker than water,” we’re using the term “blood” in the same sense as “blood relations,” or people in our immediate family.
-Typically, it’s used as a means to shame family members who side with friends over their parents or siblings or as a threat against interlopers and those outsiders, those others out there.
+When we say that “blood is thicker than water,” we are using the term “blood” in the same sense as “blood relations,” or people in our immediate family.
+Typically, it is used as a means to shame family members who side with friends over their parents or siblings or as a threat against interlopers and those outsiders, those others out there.

-Holy Scripture affirms something quite different however.
+Holy Scripture affirms something quite different, however.
 “The blood of the covenant is thicker than the water of the womb.”
-Which means we’ve actually got the whole thing back to front.
+This means we have the whole thing back to front.
 The “water of the womb,” our family relationships, are secondary to the “Blood of the Covenant.”
-It is only by redemption through Blood that reconciliation, purification, sanctification and union with God can become real.
+It is only by redemption through Blood that reconciliation, purification, sanctification, and union with God can become real.
 We can only call ourselves blessed in terms of the foundational relationship with God.
 It is only when we start from God’s totally vulnerable and free love that we also learn the Way to Love in Truth.

-For all its sacredness and importance, natural family must always be subservient to higher family, the family of charity.
-Jesus, himself, clearly affirms this when he says, “Who are my mother, and brother and sisters?
+For all its sacredness and importance, the natural family must always be subservient to a higher family, the family of charity.
+Jesus, himself, clearly affirms this when he says, “Who is my mother, and brother and sisters?
 Those who hear the word of God and keep it!”
 This is God’s project and the blueprint for our own journey into the Heart of Love.

 We all belong to many families.
 Many kinds of relationships bond us to certain people and separate us from others.
 Blood, ethnic origins, language, gender, country, city, religion, political affiliation, ideology, a shared cause, a shared enemy, a shared neighbourhood, a shared history, or even shared wound, divide us from some persons and form us into a certain natural family with others.
 Nature, temperament, and circumstance spontaneously form us into various cliques.